Melissa Riso Flashes Cleavage In Thong Swimsuit And Heels For Video Tease

 "Dmmm you are looking so beautiful," one person commented alongside a heart eye emoji.

-“You’re incredible!!,” another wrote with two heart eye, two red hearts, and two kissing emoji.
+"You're incredible!!" another user wrote with two heart eye, two red hearts, and two kissing emoji.

 "Dam you look incredible and breathtaking," a third person commented.

-“Gorgeous sexy,” another wrote.
+"Gorgeous sexy," added another admirer.

-She didn’t confirm where the video was taken, but did share that she was enjoying the sun in Mexico a few days earlier when she rang in the New Year.
-In an upload on January 1, Melissa sat on a hammock in a lacy black lace bralette and cropped khaki pants as she flashed a big smile with her long, brunette hair down over her shoulder.
+She didn't confirm where the video was taken, but did share that she was enjoying the sun in Mexico a few days earlier when she rang in the new year.
+In an upload on January 1, Melissa sat on a hammock in a lacy black lace bralette and cropped khaki pants as she flashed a big smile, wearing her long, brunette hair down over her shoulder.

 "2021 already starting off amazing," she wrote in the caption, tagging her location as Sayulita, Nayarit.